jackharrison111/tennis-analytica/README.md

 ![Alt text](saved_plots/best_selection-thresholding.png?raw=true "Title")

-I can then solve the selected lines for the intersection points, given that $\rho$ and $\theta$ are known of each line.
+I can then solve the selected lines for the intersection points, given that rho and theta are known of each line.
 The intersection works well:

 ![Alt text](saved_plots/intersections_found.png?raw=true "Title")